jetdillo/LeKiwi/3DPrinting.md

 3. Load-in filament

 ### 2. Print the Parts
-1. Upload STL file to printing/slicing software
+1. Upload STL file to printing/slicing software.
+Auto-rotate and auto-arrange.
 2. Enable supports if specified and slice.
 We tested with the following settings:
     - Infill Density: 15%
     - Layer Height: 0.2 mm